“No matter who you are, or where you are on life’s journey, you are welcome here.”

 Sunday Worship Services

 Preaching is central to our worship tradition as is symbolized by the Pulpit’s central and elevated location at the center of a raised chancel that is integral to the historic architecture of the 170-year-old Sanctuary.
 Through the litanies, prayers, moments of silence and hymns, the people of God worship together.
 The Scripture, Sermon and Pastoral Prayer provide spiritual insight and support for life’s increasingly complex realities.
-Click here for Sermons Online.
+Click here to for videos of past worship services.

 At our 10:00 a.m. service, music is the thread that weaves the various elements together.
-Church bells ring, and the organ begins a prelude, inviting us into a spirit of worship; the choir sings an introit to begin worship and processes to their place.
-The Children’s Choir sings most Sundays; once a month the Bell Choir plays; each week the Sanctuary Choir sings at least one anthem.
-The congregation sings three hymns that are selected primarily from the New Century Hymnal, but also from the Pilgrim Hymnal, and occasionally from other sources.
-Following the Benediction, there is a choral response and an organ Postlude.
-At special services, including Christmas, Easter and Thanksgiving, horns and other instruments supplement the magnificent sound of the organ.
+The Church bell rings, and the prelude begins, inviting us into a spirit of worship.
+The Children’s Choir and the Youth Choir participate periodically as does our adult handbell choir – The Austin Chimers.
+The Sanctuary Choir sings during most worship services, September through May.
+The congregation sings hymns that are selected primarily from the New Century Hymnal, but also from the Pilgrim Hymnal, and occasionally from other sources.
+Following the Benediction, there is a Postlude to enjoy.
+At special services, including Christmas, Easter, etc. – other instruments supplement the magnificent sound of the organ.

 Worship typically includes a “Word of God for all Ages.”
 Children are invited to join the minister at the front of the Sanctuary for their special time, and then are escorted to their Sunday School classes.